Oklahoma HVAC Training Schools & Certification

 It’s worth noting that HVAC workers have a relatively high rate of injury, including electrical shocks and muscle strains related to moving heavy equipment.
 They also work with toxic chemicals.
 That said, with proper training in safety protocols, these risks can generally be kept at bay.

-The BLS (2021) reported that approximately 7 percent of HVAC/R technicians were self-employed across the country, and sixty-six percent were employed by plumbing, heating, and air conditioning contractors.
+The BLS (2025) reported that approximately 5 percent of HVAC/R technicians were self-employed across the country, and 70 percent were employed by plumbing, heating, and air conditioning contractors.
 The remaining workers were employed by schools or retail and wholesale organizations.
 Most of the technicians worked full-time.
 Depending on peak seasons, OK-based workers may work evenings, weekends, and other overtime hours.

 HVAC Salaries in Oklahoma

-In more detail, here were the annual wage percentiles for HVAC professionals across the country and across Oklahoma (BLS May 2020):
+In more detail, here were the annual wage percentiles for HVAC professionals across the country and across Oklahoma (BLS May 2024)—the latest data available as of February 2026:

 United States Oklahoma